-Alaska black bears raided a supply room and a motor pool at Joint Base Elmendorf-Richardson, Alaska, leaving trails of MRE trash and climbing inside at least one Humvee in different incidents over the past month.
+Alaska black bears raided a supply room and a motor pool at Joint Base Elmendorf-Richardson, Alaska, leaving trails of trash from MRE meals and climbing inside at least one Humvee in different incidents over the past month.

-Perhaps unsurprisingly at JBER — which troops sometimes pronounce “J-Bear” — the bear raided at least on unit’s stash of cold weather Meals, Ready-to-Eat, or MREs leaving behind dozens of torn wrappers and packaging.
-About a week later, police and wildlife officials responded to a motor pool garage on base and found a bear inside a Humvee that was undergoing repairs.
+Perhaps unsurprisingly at JBER — which troops sometimes pronounce “J-Bear” — the bear raided at least one unit’s stash of cold weather Meals, Ready-to-Eat, or MREs leaving behind dozens of torn wrappers and packaging.
+About a week later, police and wildlife officials responded to a motor pool garage on base and found a bear inside a Humvee, eating their way through another MRE stash inside the truck.

 A JBER Wildlife Conservation Law Enforcement official told Task & Purpose that on Oct.
 28 a bear “entered a building used to store equipment and supplies, including MREs.
 Personnel observed open food packaging on the floor,” said Erin Eaton, a JBER & 673d Air Base Wing Public Affairs spokesperson.
 They got a second call on Nov.
 2. “Upon entering the building, officers observed a black bear in one of the military vehicles.”